-We set different criteria to be able to create initial shortlist of player who we will examine.
+We set different criteria to be able to create an initial shortlist of players who we will examine.
 Our first one was choosing from forwards playing in the top five European leagues since Napoli are regular contributors to the European championships and they need a player that has already played top tier football.

 We wanted to see a list of players that have the potential to be strong in the air.
 It is important, especially for the centre-forward position.
 This could be very useful when receiving long balls and also during attacking set-pieces.
 That’s why we looked for players with a height of over 177 cm.

 Since Mertens, and one of the substitutions on this position, Fernando Llorente, are respectively 33 and 35 years old, we searched for younger players that can build a career at Napoli and potentially become key for the team.
 That’s why we filtered players in the range of 19-29.